ChaosDynamix/Arcadia/docs/04_installation/INS2_lvm.md

 | C12A7328-F81F-11D2-BA4B-00A0C93EC93B | EFI System partition               |
 | E6D6D379-F507-44C2-A23C-238F2A3DF928 | Linux Logical Volume Manager (LVM) |

-1. Open the tool of your choice
+1. Open the partitioning tool of your choice
 1. Create a GPT partition table
 1. Efi partition
    1. Create a new partition of 512MiB